 Just as executives and employees need to support the project, your internal and external auditors also need to have buy-in.

 For example, auditors should validate key process controls during the testing and user acceptance phases of the project.
-In addition, auditors should perform a formalized compliance audit as part of a post-live benefits realization audit.
+In addition, auditors should perform a formalized compliance audit as part of a post go-live ERP benefits realization audit.

 How ERP Software Improves Business Intelligence